-If third-party manufacturers of our product candidates fail to devote sufficient time and resources to our concerns, or if their performance is substandard, our clinical trials and product introductions may be delayed and our costs may rise.
+If third-party manufacturers of our product candidates fail to devote sufficient time and resources to our concerns, or if their performance is substandard, our clinical trials and product introductions may be delayed and our costs may be higher than expected.

 We have no manufacturing facilities and have limited experience in drug product development and commercial manufacturing.
-We lack the resources and expertise to formulate, manufacture or to test the technical performance of our product candidates.
-We currently rely on a limited number of experienced personnel and a small number of contract manufacturers and other vendors to formulate, test, supply, store and distribute drug supplies for our clinical trials.
+We lack the resources and expertise to formulate, manufacture or test the technical performance of our product candidates.
+We currently rely on a limited number of experienced personnel and a small number of contract manufactures and other vendors to formulate, test, supply, store and distribute drug supplies for our clinical trials.
 Our reliance on a limited number of vendors exposes us to the following risks, any of which could delay our clinical trials, and, consequently, FDA approval of our product candidates and commercialization of our products, result in higher costs, or deprive us of potential product revenues:

-- Contract commercial manufacturers, their sub-contractors or other third parties we rely on, may encounter difficulties in achieving the volume of production needed to satisfy clinical needs or commercial demand, may experience technical issues that impact quality, and may experience shortages of qualified personnel to adequately staff production operations.
-The use of alternate manufacturers may be difficult because the number of potential manufacturers that have the necessary governmental licenses to produce narcotic products is limited.
-Additionally, the FDA must approve any alternative manufacturer of our product before we may use the alternative manufacturer to produce our clinical supplies.
+- Contract commercial manufacturers, their sub-contractors or other third parties we rely on, may encounter difficulties in achieving the volume of production needed to satisfy clinical needs or commercial demand, may experience technical issues that impact quality, and may experience shortages of qualified personnel to adequately staff production operations. - Our contract manufacturers could default on their agreements with us to provide clinical supplies or meet our requirements for commercialization of our products. - The use of alternate manufacturers may be difficult because the number of potential manufacturers that have the necessary governmental licenses to produce narcotic products is limited.
+Additionally, the FDA must approve any alternative manufacturer of our product before we may use the alternative manufacturer to produce our supplies.
 It may be difficult or impossible for us to find a replacement manufacturer on acceptable terms quickly, or at all.
-Our contract manufacturers and vendors may not perform as agreed or may not remain in the contract manufacturing business for the time required to successfully produce, store and distribute our products. - Approved third party commercial drug manufacturers may subsequently be stopped from producing, storing, shipping or testing our drug products due to their non-compliance with federal, state or local regulations.
-Drug manufacturers are subject to ongoing periodic unannounced inspection by the FDA, the DEA and corresponding state and foreign government agencies to ensure strict compliance with good manufacturing practice and other government regulations and corresponding foreign standards.
-We do not have control over third-party manufacturers' compliance with these regulations and standards. - If any third-party manufacturer makes improvements in the manufacturing process for our products, we may not own, or may have to share, the intellectual property rights to such innovation.
+Our contract manufacturers and vendors may not perform as agreed or may not remain in the contract manufacturing business for the time required to successfully produce, store and distribute our products. - If any third party manufacturer makes improvements in the manufacturing process for our products, we may not own, or may have to share, the intellectual property rights to such innovation.